 Site-specific installation with 13 X 19 inch, pigmented inkjet prints, thread and bed sheets, 2016

 These images serve as vignettes of trauma; the objects therein serve as formidable odes to what each participant has or will eventually overcome.
-The subject’s identities are as diverse and interconnected as their stories, each frozen moment a nod to the next.
-Those who participate—both subjects and viewers—are asked to come to terms with the physicality of the space they consume.
+Those who participate—both subjects and viewers—are asked to come to terms with the physicality of the space they occupy.
 In this way, a little while longer is as much a performance as it is an installation.

 Postcards: To